 Kendo: The Way of the Sword

 Kendo is more than a martial art in Japan.
 It’s a cultural symbol.
 The moves, the rhythm of the strikes, and the respect for the sword make it popular.
-It’s used for self-defense and to connect with Japan’s history15.
+It’s used for self-defense and to connect with Japan’s history.

 Combat Sports for Self-Defense